Indo-Guyanese: Cultural origins and religion

-Between 1838 and 1917 over 500 ship voyages with 238,960 indentured Indian immigrants came to Guyana; while just 75,236 of them or their children returned.
-The vast majority came from the north or north-central regions of India with a wide range of castes represented.
+Between 1838 and 1917, over 500 ship voyages, with 238,909 indentured Indian immigrants, came to Guyana.
+Some 75,898 of them or their children were recorded as returning to the subcontinent.

-The most popular dialect spoken was Bhojpuri (spoken in east Uttar Pradesh and west Bihar), followed by Awadhi (spoken in central Uttar Pradesh).
-52% of the immigrants came from districts that are now part of the Indian states of Uttar Pradesh, Uttarakhand or Punjab; 23% from districts that are now part of Bihar and Jharkhand state; 6% were from pre-partitioned Bengal; 8% from what is today Tamil Nadu state (through Chennai); 6% from Western India Maharastra, Gujarat, Rajasthan (through Bombay); 3 percent of what is Central India; 1 percent of what is Odisha and the remaining 1% from the rest of India.
+The most popular dialect of Hindi spoken was Bhojpuri (spoken in east Uttar Pradesh and west Bihar), followed by Awadhi (spoken in central Uttar Pradesh).
+62% of the immigrants came from districts that are now part of the Indian state of Uttar Pradesh; 20% from Bihar; 6% were from pre-partitioned Bengal; 1% from Haryana and Punjab; 2% from Chota Nagpur and surrounding areas (primarily Jharkhand and Odisha); 1% from Central India (primarily Madhya Pradesh); 1% from Native states (primarily Rajasthan); 2% from other parts of India; 5% from the Madras Presidency (Tamil Nadu and Andhra Pradesh).